Tambopata National Reserve

-Reserva Amazonica is located along the river, on a 40 square mile (103.6 square kilometer) private ecological reserve adjacent to the Tambopata National Park.
+Reserva Amazonica is located along the river, on a 40 square mile (104 square kilometer) private ecological reserve adjacent to the Tambopata National Park.
 Offering 30 private cabanas, 3 suites, and a unique canopy tree house that sits 90 feet above ground and can accommodate 2, the Inkaterra Reserva Amazonica provides comfortable accommodation amidst spectacular scenery.
-All guestrooms and common areas were built with local materials and high-pitched palm-thatched roofs in local Ese-Eja and Machiguenga native styles.
 Each room is attractively furnished with log chairs, comfortable beds covered by mosquito netting, and a small porch with 2 hammocks.
 The rooms have no electricity, but after dinner, guests can return to their cabanas across tree-trunk boardwalks to find the entryways and bathrooms lit with candles and kerosene lamps.
-Reserva Amazonica is a perfect place to relax and enjoy everything the Amazon Rainforest has to offer.

 Restaurant Laundry Service Room Service Bar